wpendl99/.github/profile/webServices/webSocket/chat.md

 </html>
 ```

-The JavaScript for the application provides the interaction with the DOM for creating and displaying messages, and manages the WebSockets to connect, send, and receive messages.
+The JavaScript for the application provides the interaction with the DOM for creating and displaying messages, and manages the WebSockets in order to connect, send, and receive messages.

 ### DOM interaction